Proektsoftbg/Calcpad/README.md

 &emsp;&emsp;#equ  - show complete equations and results (default);
 &emsp;&emsp;#noc  - show only equations without results (no calculations);
 &emsp;&emsp;#round n - rounds to n digits after the decimal point.
 &emsp;&emsp;Each of the above commands is effective after the current line until the end of the report or another command that overwrites it.
+* Breakpoints for step-by-step execution:
+&emsp;&emsp;#pause - calculates to the current line and waits until resumed manually;
+&emsp;&emsp;#input - renders an input form to the current line and waits for user input.
 * Switches for trigonometric units: #deg - degrees, #rad - radians, #gra - gradians;
 * Separator for target units: |;
 * Angle units (dimensionless): °, ′, ″, deg, rad, grad, rev;